lthms/soap.coffee-lthms/site/posts/CleopatraV1.md

 Makefile used as an operand of `include`, `make` will use this rule to update (if necessary) said Makefile before actually including it.

-Therefore, rules of the following form achieve our ambition of extensibility.
+Therefore, the rules of the following form achieve our ambition of extensibility.

 ```makefile
 include ${PROC}.mk